Table Talk 3 Especially for the Younger Years

 What goes on the bread first, peanut butter or jelly?
 Last year I shared Table Talk 1, a set of 30 conversation starter questions, perfect for the dinner table or break room.
 I love to get people talking.
 I also love to equip people to start their own conversations.
 Each week I start my tutoring sessions with a question like this.
 I hope my students will reuse the questions at their dinner or lunch tables.
 The launching years are especially tricky when it comes to starting conversations with others.
 I’ve witnessed painfully quiet car rides and lunch tables because kids didn’t know how to start a conversation and just waited for someone else to do it.
 Table Talk 2 is now available.
 Purchase this new card set and get more questions to launch conversations.
 Print up a copy and let your tweens or table mates select a question to ask the group.
 Answers don’t have to be long, but they should give a reason to support their answer.
 Don’t get me wrong.
 I appreciate times of silence on car trips or with my morning coffee.
 But I also don’t want to miss out on natural opportunities to deepen relationships.
 This…

 Are you more like a pencil or a school bus?
-I love to ask people this question!
+I love to ask people conversation starter questions like this one!
 I have asked it around the dinner table, to help a student prepare for an interview, on an airplane, in line at an amusement park, at gatherings, walking down the beach, and many more places to people both young and old.
 Mostly I just love to get people thinking and talking.
 I always ask them to give one reason to support their answer.
 I have heard plenty of interesting answers, the best being from my daughter who said she was sharp like a pencil but you never knew when she might snap!
-If you think this is just a silly idea, let me explain.
-A question like this causes one to think about a pencil then to think about a school bus.
-Probably floods of memories come when they think about their own experience with buses or lack of experiences.
-Then they have to think about themself and what they want to review or hide about themself when they give an answer.
-Next they have to evaluate both options and analyze the object and themself.
-Lastly they have to make a judgement… are…
+Why ask conversation starter questions If you think this is just a silly idea, let me explain.
+Conversation starter questions like this cause one to think about a pencil and then to think about a school bus.
+Probably floods of memories come when they think about their own experience with buses or lack of experience.
+Then they have to think about themself and what they want to review or hide about themself when they answer.
+Next, they have to evaluate both options and analyze the object and…